thomas-moulard/design/articles/113_ros_time.md

 The time abstraction can be published by one source on the `/clock` topic.
 The topic will contain the latest abstracted time for the ROS system.
-If a publisher exists for the topic it will override the system time when using the ROS time abstraction.
+If a publisher exists for the topic, it will override the system time when using the ROS time abstraction.
-If `/clock` is being published calls to the ROS time abstraction will return the latest time received from the `/clock` topic with a default of zero if nothing has been received.
+If `/clock` is being published, calls to the ROS time abstraction will return the latest time received from the `/clock` topic with a default of zero if nothing has been received.

-If the time on the clock jumps backwards a callback handler will be invoked and be required to complete before any calls to the ROS time abstraction report the new time.
+If the time on the clock jumps backwards, a callback handler will be invoked and be required to complete before any calls to the ROS time abstraction report the new time.
 Calls that come in before that must block.
 The developer has the opportunity to register callbacks with the handler to clear any state from their system if necessary before time will be in the past.